Daniel Inouye: Army service (1943–1947)

-In March 1943, US President Franklin D. Roosevelt established the 442nd Regimental Combat Team, an all-Nisei combat unit.
+In March 1943, U.S. President Franklin D. Roosevelt established the 442nd Regimental Combat Team, an all-Nisei combat unit.
 Inouye applied and was initially turned down because his work at the Red Cross was deemed critical, but was inducted later that month.
 The unit was composed of over 2,500 Nisei from Hawaii, and 800 from the mainland.
 Inouye went with his unit in April to Camp Shelby in Mississippi for a 10-month training period, postponing his medical studies.
 While in Mississippi, the unit visited the Rohwer War Relocation Center in Arkansas, where Inouye witnessed the internment of Japanese Americans first hand.

 The 442nd shipped off to Italy in May 1944 after the conclusion of their training, shortly before the liberation of Rome.
 Inouye was promoted to sergeant within the first three months of fighting in the Italian countryside north of Rome.
 The 442nd was then sent to eastern France, where they seized the towns of Bruyères, Belmont, and Biffontaine from the Germans.
 In late October, the regiment was transferred to the Vosges Mountains region of France, where they rescued 211 members of the 1st Battalion of the 141st Infantry Regiment, otherwise known as the "Lost Battalion".
 Inouye received a battlefield commission to second lieutenant for his actions there, becoming the youngest officer in his regiment.
 During the battle, a shot struck him in the chest directly above his heart, but the bullet was stopped by the two silver dollars he happened to have stacked in his shirt pocket.
 He continued to carry the coins throughout the war in his shirt pocket as good luck charms, but lost them later, shortly before the battle in which he lost his arm.
 The 442nd spent the next several months near Nice, guarding the French-Italian border until early 1945, when they were called to Northern Italy to assist with an assault on German strongholds in the Apennine Mountains.